-Woodland Memorial will continue to play an active role in developing innovative strategies to address the growing number of individuals experiencing homelessness, including: a recuperative care program in partnership with Yolo Community Care Continuum and Sutter Health called Haven House; and a Street Medicine Program in partnership with Yolo County HHSA, Sutter Health and CommuniCare.
+Woodland Memorial will continue to play an active role in developing innovative strategies to address the growing number of individuals experiencing homelessness, including: active engagement with CalAIM Enhanced Care Management and Community Supports.
+The hospital will continue to build on the success of the California BRIDGE to provide a Naloxone Distribution program through the emergency department and strengthen the integration of critical substance use navigation and Medication Assisted Treatment (MAT) programs within the community.
 Furthermore, the hospital will continue to be a leader in providing specialty health care and support needs of the elderly and disabled populations through the Yolo Adult Day Health Center.